- 01. The History of Latin: The Origins of the Language

 The large number of different cultures allowed the language to take on new terms.

-During the Renaissance (between the 15th and 16th centuries), the variety of Latin being used was called Renaissance Latin.
+During the Renaissance (between the 14th and 16th centuries), we see the development of a cultural force known as Renaissance humanism.

 We know at some point that the Italian language we know today took over from written and spoken Latin.

-While this took place over a number of years, we can point to the Renaissance and Florentine writers such as Dante, Boccaccio, and Petrarch as a turning point.
+We can point to the Renaissance and Florentine writers such as Dante, Boccaccio, and Petrarch as a significant turning point in the death of Latin as the language of culture in Europe.

-Thanks to The Divine Comedy, Dante is one of Italian’s forefathers.
-The Florentine writer wanted to be understood by everyone and not just the elite.
+Thanks to his work The Divine Comedy, Dante is one of Italian’s forefathers.
+The Florentine writer wanted to be understood by everyone and not just by the elite - and this work was one of the first poems ever to be written in something called Italian.

 Who wrote in Florentine, a sub-dialect of the Tuscan dialect, and borrowed words from Latin, French, Lombard, and Provençal.
-His goal was to show that everyday language was as noble as Latin.
+His goal was to show that everyday language was as noble as Latin - and his work De vulgari eloquentia (ironically, a defence of the value of the vernacular written in Latin) explained his decision.

 Tempted to type Italian classes near me in google?
 Save time and head straight to Superprof to connect with local tutors now.